jasalmeron/java-platform-group-challenge/README.md

 ## Possible improvements & tradeoffs
 - Use of Terraform to create the infrastructure in OCP and deployment of the app.
 E.g. this repository could be used as an starting point for creating the cluster: https://github.com/oracle-terraform-modules/terraform-oci-oke/.
 On top of that would be nice also to orchestrate also the creation of the Oracle MySQL database on top of it.
 - Use of Github Actions to create the cluster if doesn't exists and build, test, generate a docker image and deploy it for each new version of the application, by implementing a CI/CD pipeline.
-- For the steps I described to create an OKE cluster and a MySQL by using the Oracle Console I skipped the possibility of creating a Stack and later plan and apply them with Terraform.
-Could be interesting to do it to have a Terraform configuration file in case it is needed to have a base to automatize with scripts this infrastructure.
+- For the steps I described to create an OKE cluster and a MySQL by using the Oracle Console and I skipped the possibility of creating a Stack and later plan and apply them with Terraform.
+It could be interesting to do it to have a Terraform configuration file in case it is needed to have a base to automatize with scripts this infrastructure creation.
 - The database user used for connecting from the application app to the database would be better changed to a user with restricted privileges, now is the admin user.
 - Swagger description of the API can be added for documentation purposes.
+- Maintain the Container Registry repository created as private instead of public and make OKE cluster able to access it.
 - Improve newman POSTMAN tests so that some of them don't depend on the database task table being empty.
 - I didn't reach to have time to develop a proper collection of application logs, application metrics and JVM metrics in order to search, visualize them and set alarms based on them in the deployed solution in OCP.
 For a production-ready application this should be highly desirable or even mandatory.
 - There isn't any scalability policy which should be very desirable for a production-ready application.